wzqvip/IELTS-preparation/Preparations.md

    The farms and woods completely disapeared, where a/another new read was built to connect the living area and the newly-built schools and sports fields in the South.
    Several shops were opened on the east bank of the river and a wetland for birds appeared in the south end of the river.

 > 类别分类

 ![1659325041939](image/Preparations/1659325041939.png)

+### Flow

+> 按顺序写

+* Firstly/ The first step is to/ The first stage involve collecting glass bottles,
+* Later/Subsequently/Followed by
+* At the same time/ Simulatly
+* Finally

+1. This diagram illustrates the recycling process of galss bottles.
+The whole process is a cycle which can be divided into three main stages.
+2. In the first stage, the wasted glass bottles of varying size and shapes are collected at the collection point.
+   Then the collected bottles are trasported by trucks to the glass factory where the glass bottles are washed by high-pressure water and classified according/into different colors.
+3. After being washed/ When the galss bottles are washed.
+The glass bottles are broken into pieces, which is followed by the burning in furnace.
+Here the glass pieces are poured in the furnace to be heated under the temperature between 600℃ and 800℃.
+After being heated, the glass bottles are melted into recycled liquid glass which will be mixed with the new liquid glass to be shaped in glass mould.
+4. Then comes the final stage when

 ## 大作文